fred1717/ManageEIPs-1region/ManageEIPs_Automation.md

   Keeping structured, concise logs and avoiding excessive verbosity ensures costs stay minimal.
   No logs are generated if the function is not invoked.

-- **Optional monitoring resources**
+- **Monitoring resources**
-  Additional CloudWatch metrics, alarms, or dashboards (if enabled) may introduce small recurring costs per Region.
-These are optional and can be limited to the primary Region only.
+  CloudWatch alarms, dashboards, and SNS notifications introduce small recurring costs per Region.
+  To minimize cost, deploy them only in the primary Region.

 **Important cost-control characteristics of the multi-Region model**
 - **No always-on infrastructure:**